azaa1/ansible-project1/README.md

-# ansible-project1
+# Ansible Project 1

-The purpose of this project is to test some conditional playbooks.
+The purpose of this project is to write conditional playbooks to manage multiple hosts with Ansible.

+## Prerequisites## Usage## Contributing

+## Additional Notes